 If you want Harvard Business School, you will be checked for all signs of potential greatness.
 Your undergraduate course experience can make and break it for you.
 So it’s crucial for you to put your best foot forward while pursuing your undergraduate degree.
 It should align with your goal, should prove hard work, and should help in accelerating your application.

 Related Blog: How to Secure Authorization to Work in the US?

 Now you may ask- ‘Which language is required to study at Harvard Business School?’

 English is a must.
-Since the medium of instruction at Harvard for most courses in English, it is important to have a working knowledge of English.
-(International students will have to submit TOEFL score or an equivalent)
+Since the medium of instruction at Harvard for most courses is English, it is important to have a working knowledge of English.
+(International students will have to submit a TOEFL score or an equivalent)

-To sum it up, focused work started during high school or undergraduate school, varied life experiences, English language proficiency, unique essay, GMAT scores, and letters of recommendation are few factors that make you a Harvard alumnus.
+To sum it up, focused work started during high school or undergraduate school, varied life experiences, English language proficiency, unique essays, GMAT scores, and letters of recommendation are a few factors that make you a Harvard alumnus.

 For Indian and other international students, it is advised to get help from a professional institute like Manya that helps in completing the admission procedures.